Audio Palette: A Diffusion Transformer with Multi-Signal Conditioning for Controllable Foley Synthesis: Experiments and Results

-\textit{Fréchet Audio Distance (FAD):} FAD measures audio quality by computing the Fréchet distance between Gaussian distributions fitted to embeddings of real and generated audio[8].
-We use the VGGish model as the feature extractor.
-A lower FAD score indicates that the generated audio distribution is closer to the real audio distribution, signifying higher quality.
+The test set consists of AudioSet clips from Foley-relevant classes not used during fine-tuning, ensuring that the model is evaluated on unseen examples but within the same domain [3], [16].
+For each clip, we use its label-derived text description as the prompt and extract control signals from the clip itself.
+The baseline is the original, unmodified Stable Audio Open model, which is text-only and has no access to control trajectories [7].

-\textit{LAION-CLAP Score:} To evaluate the semantic alignment between the generated audio and the input text prompt, we calculate the cosine similarity between their respective embeddings using a pre-trained LAION-CLAP model[9].
-A higher score indicates better correspondence between the audio content and the text description.
+We focus on two widely used objective metrics.
+Fréchet Audio Distance (FAD) measures the distance between Gaussian distributions fitted to embeddings of real and generated audio, using a pre-trained VGGish encoder [30].
+Lower scores indicate closer match to real audio and higher overall quality.
+LAION-CLAP similarity is computed as the cosine similarity between CLAP embeddings of the generated audio and the corresponding text prompt [8].
+Higher scores indicate stronger semantic alignment and are common in TTA evaluations.

-\textbf{Implementation Details:} The model was fine-tuned for 40,000 steps using the AdamW optimizer.
-The LoRA rank was set to 16.
-All training was conducted on two NVIDIA A6000 GPUs.
+Audio Palette and the baseline generate one 10-second clip per test prompt.
+For the baseline, only the text prompt is provided.
+For Audio Palette, both the prompt and the corresponding reference control trajectories (extracted from the original clip) are used.
+Unless otherwise noted, guidance scales are set to default values calibrated on a small validation set, and generation time and computational budgets are matched across models.